taoshidev/time-series-prediction-subnet/README.md

 to run on testnet.
 Some recommendations when testing on testnet to speed up testing is pass the "test_only_historical" argument for your validator.
-You can do this by using running python neurons/validator.py --netuid 3 --subtensor.network test --wallet.name validator --wallet.hotkey default --logging.debug --test_only_historical 1 this will have the validator run every 5 seconds and test against historical data instead of live.
+You can do this by using running python neurons/validator.py --netuid 3 --subtensor.network test --wallet.name validator --wallet.hotkey default --logging.debug --test_only_historical 1 this will have the validator run and test against historical data instead of live.
 If you only want to test against live data then dont use this flag.

 When youre testing we also recommend using 2 miners as a single miner won't provide enough responses to pass for